-Arguably, one of the most significant issues in the world today is the prevalence and severity of poverty, which impedes a number of individuals in their ability to meet their physical and psychological needs.
+Arguably, one of the most significant issues in the world today is the prevalence and severity of poverty, which impedes individuals in their ability to meet their physical and psychological needs.
 The relationship between gender and poverty influences the ways that causes and outcomes of poverty impact women differently than men.
-Education has been promoted as a promising solution to allow girls and women to overcome negative consequences of poverty, to provide for themselves, and to increase their self-esteem.
-However, various social norms and other obstacles often serve as hindrances to girls' access to schooling.
+Education has been promoted as a promising solution to allow girls and women to overcome poverty's negative consequences, provide for themselves, and increase their self-esteem.
+However, various social norms and other obstacles often hinder girls' access to schooling.
 In response to the wide research body that boasts of the benefits of increased education of women, cash transfer programs have been implemented in countries around the world.
-The goal of these programs is overcoming these barriers to support the educational attainment of girls and women.
-This paper will discuss the success of two of these programs, PROGRESA in Mexico and Social Cash Transfer Program (SCTP) in Malawi, in their efforts to support education and empower girls and women.
+The goal of these programs is to overcome these barriers to support the educational attainment of girls and women.
+This paper will discuss the success of two well-known examples of cash transfer programs, PROGRESA in Mexico and Social Cash Transfer Program (SCTP) in Malawi, in their efforts to support education and empower girls and women.